dnolan1993/machinery_world_/README.md

         <li>Nav Bar
             <ul>
                 <li>
-                    Verify that the bottom border is applied to only the "Home" link, to show the is the page currently active.
+                    Verify that the bottom border is applied to only the "Home" link, to show that is the page currently active.
                 </li>
                 <li>
-                    Hover over nav bar links to ensure that the red text colour is applied to item hovered over.
+                    Hover over nav bar links to ensure that the red text colour is applied to the item hovered over.
                 </li>
                 <li>
-                    Click on link in nav bar to ensure they lead to corresponding pages.
+                    Click on the link in the nav bar to ensure they lead to corresponding pages.
 "Home" takes you to the homepage, "Gallery" takes you to the gallery page and "Book now!" takes you to the booking form page.
                 </li>
             </ul>
         <li>Footer social media links
             <ul>
                 <li>
-                Hover over social media links within the footer to ensure the icon colour change to red when icon is hovered over.
+                Hover over social media links within the footer to ensure the icon colour change to red when the icon is hovered over.
                 </li>
                 <li>
                     Click each social media link to verify that each link brings you to the correct page.
-Facebook icon takes you to Facebook homepage, Twitter icon takes you to Twitter homepage, YouTube icon takes you to YouTube homepage and Instagram icon takes you to Instagram homepage.
+The Facebook icon takes you to the Facebook homepage, the Twitter icon takes you to the Twitter homepage, the YouTube icon takes you to the YouTube homepage and the Instagram icon takes you to the Instagram homepage.
                 </li>
             </ul>
         </li>